 Under its different avatars as Illes Balears, Caisse d'Épargne and Movistar, the evergreen Spanish Armada has rarely left the Grande Boucle empty-handed.
 In 2012, Valverde seized his eleventh-hour opportunity in the Pyrenees by winning the stage to Peyragudes.
 In 2014, he finished just outside the podium, but he finally stepped onto it for the first time in 2015, at the ripe age of 35, taking third place while Nairo Quintana repeated his 2013 exploit to finish second.
 The Colombian earned another podium place in 2016 (3rd) but flopped in 2017 (12th), when Valverde was knocked out of the race by a nasty crash during the opening time trial in Düsseldorf.
-The sole survivor of the ailing Spanish cycling scene, a squad which has seen great champions come and go, Movistar is a true Tour team, past and present.
-Knowing that it can no longer put all its chips on Colombia's big hope for a Tour de France victory, it signed Mikel Landa to build a triple menace with which to take the fight to Team Sky.
+The sole survivor of the ailing Spanish cycling scene, a squad which has seen great champions come and go, Movistar is a true Tour team, past and present, as proved by Richard Carapaz with his victory in the 2019 Giro.
+In 2018, it again proved its mettle in the Grande Boucle in the face of Team Sky's dominance, taking a stage win with Quintana as well as the team classification, with Mikel Landa as its highest-placed rider in seventh place overall.
+Reigning world champion Alejandro Valverde remains the team's most emblematic figure.

 Overall wins: 7